seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/support/support.md

     | Windows | Follow the Python installation wizard instructions upon downloading the Python Windows installer version you need.
 After starting the installer you can select “Install Now” to install the default settings.|
     | MacOS   |  Macs come with Python pre-installed.
 If the version on your Mac is outdated, you can download and install the version you need by using the Python installation wizard. |

 2. In interactive mode programming you can invoke the python interpreter by entering:  python.
 But by using your editor of choice you can write a python script ( “.py” file) and run it by entering the following in the terminal: python MyScript.py.
 This will compile and execute your script.
-You can also make an executable file using the chmod +x command.
-Running chmod +x MyScript.py makes the file “MyScript.py” executable and it can be compiled by simply entering: ./MyScript.py

 3. If you are using an IDE, you can run and debug the script inside the IDE.